estrattonbailey/picostate/README.md

 store.reset()
 ```

-## Usage with UI Libraries
+## Usage in React
-Trigger a re-render when the state updates:
+A similar pattern could be used with most UI libraries.
+Basically, trigger a re-render when the state updates:
 ```javascript
 import React from 'react'
 import { render } from 'react-dom'